Skip to main content Skip to footer

 Description

 Here at Dorothy House we provide compassionate care and support for people in our community with a life-limiting illness.
 Our focus is on quality of life, helping patients to live well and die well.
-We are looking for An Administrator to join our Hospice at Home Team.
+We are looking for a Clinical Administrator to join our Clinical Coordination Centre (CCC) team.

 We are here for anyone in our community who's facing a life-limiting illness.
 Using our full breadth of service, we create individual care journeys, which start at diagnosis and continue with bereavement support for family, carers and children.